dreamer2008/Best_Practice_SpringBoot/README.md

    * Using Hibernate Validator to validate the request data.

 3. Testing
-    * Using JUnit 5 and Mockito to write the unit tests.
-    * Using Spring Boot Test to write the integration tests.
+    * Using JUnit 5 and Mockito and Spring Boot Test to test the application.